 In addition, assign each article on your blog to one of your designated topics.

 When setting your targeting rules, make sure your pop-ups won’t annoy visitors with a bad experience.
-A few things to keep in mind:
+Here are a few things to keep in mind:

 - Don’t fire the pop-up immediately.
 Use either a time delay or a scroll percentage to ensure the visitor is engaged with your content before firing a pop-up at them.